revature-scalawags/rastal-project0/README.md

 **Rastal's Project 0**

-*Analyzes chunks of text from a TSV and determines the words that occur the most.*
+*Analyzes chunks of text from a file (each chunk being a separate line) and determines the words that occur the most.*

 ### Compile